Piranhas, “The Desert”

 Nelson was ambushed.

+“You don’t have to repeat it.”
 Nelson struggled, staring fixedly into Bill’s depraved black eyes.
 He felt like a dying wasp sprayed with an evil poison, and Bill dropped the rod on Nelson’s dress shoes at the loud, odd noises that seemed to come from inside the Jeep Wrangler.

 “No. You can’t afford that risk,” Nelson lied.
 “Silverback will never tell us the ring’s location.
-We’ve got an unbelievable debt that we must pay to our boss.
-We don’t know when the motel owner will be back.”
+We’ve got an unbelievable debt that we must pay to The Boss.
+Nelson took a deep breath.
+“We don’t know when the motel owner will be back.”

 “You mean the wacko with pet piranhas the size of small dogs swimming around with crazed teeth and appetites?”
 Bill replied.

 “Hey, nothing’s abnormal or wrong about a person who owns a damn aquarium.
 All right?
-It’s a hobby, and I’m dying to smoke some weed outside.”
+It’s a hobby, and I’m dying to smoke weed outside.”
 Nelson walked around Bill.

 Nelson headed outside, vulnerable to the Gray Wolf and numb to any crawling scorpions and centipedes.
-He was desperate to take advantage of the merchandise they robbed at Ivory’s store, Smokies.
+He was desperate to take advantage of the merchandise they had robbed at Ivory’s store, Smokies.
 They could sell weed and cocaine anywhere, like Canada, Mexico, and Alaska.
 Fuck there was universal demand.
 Nelson walked to the Jeep Wrangler and perched himself on the front hood.
 He lit up a joint he saved in the back pocket of his fitted silver trousers.

 “Hey, Nelson.
 It’s probably a son-of-a-bitch fairy tale.
 The Great Horned Owl Ring, “Bill shouted.
 “Made with the rarest scarlet diamond.”

-Nelson could hear Bill’s vile laughter through the open front window near the closed door when he proceeded to the back of the Jeep Wrangler to check on Ivory.
+Nelson could hear Bill’s vile laughter through the open front window near the closed door when he proceeded to the back of the customized Jeep Wrangler to check on Ivory.

 He opened the trunk.
 Ivory was gone.